IterResearch: Rethinking Long-Horizon Agents with Interaction Scaling¶

 Key Findings¶

-- Outperforms the best open-source agent by an average of 14.5 pp across 6 benchmarks.
+- Outperforms the best open-source agents by 14.5pp on average across 6 benchmarks.

-- Surpasses OpenAI DeepResearch on HLE and BC-zh.
+- Surpasses OpenAI DeepResearch on HLE and BC-zh benchmarks.

-- Scaling interactions to 2048 yields a 12× performance improvement, suggesting that failures on long-horizon tasks may stem primarily from insufficient exploration capacity rather than model capability.
+- Scaling interactions to 2048 achieves a 12x performance improvement, suggesting long-horizon difficulty results from insufficient exploration capacity.

 Highlights & Insights¶